isomerpages/pa-moca/_heritage-trail/Goldhill NC.md

               <div>→</div></a>
           </div>
           <p class="site-description">
-            Singapore‚Äôs only Heritage lychee tree, standing 18 meters tall, has been safeguarded by a steel structure since 2017.
-Over 100 years old, it resides in the Novena neighborhood‚Äôs Mount Rosie.
+            Singapore's only Heritage lychee tree, standing 18 meters tall, has been safeguarded by a steel structure since 2017.
+Over 100 years old, it resides in the Novena neighborhood's Mount Rosie.
           </p>
         </div>
       </div>